 Older diverse Australians

 This service can be used to communicate with older people from culturally and linguistically diverse backgrounds; First Nations Elders; and Deaf, blind, deafblind or hard of hearing older Australians.

 How the service works

 Australia has a wonderful, diverse population of different communities who speak and understand many different languages.
 In a country with such diversity, aged care providers can help make people from different communities feel more at home.

-These free translation services will help make those communities feel more at home in aged care and can help to provide culturally safe, appropriate and inclusive care, in line with the Aged Care Quality Standards.
+This free translation service will help to provide culturally safe, appropriate and inclusive care, in line with the Aged Care Quality Standards.

-The Department of Health and Aged Care is working with Icon Agency and its consortium partners Able Australia, The LOTE Agency and Winangali to provide free translation services for eligible aged care providers across Australia.
+The Department of Health and Aged Care is working with Icon Agency and its consortium partners to provide a free translation service for eligible aged care providers across Australia.

 This service enables aged care providers to communicate key written and audio/video messages to those in your care for whom English is not their preferred language.
 This includes older people from culturally and linguistically diverse backgrounds; First Nations Elders; and Deaf, blind, deafblind or hard of hearing older Australians.

-If you, or the organisation you work for, provide aged care services and need translation services for someone in your care, we can make it simple and efficient for you.
+If you or your organisation need an aged care translation service for someone in your care, we can make it simple and efficient for you.